iluvyw/airdrop/README.md

-# Sample Hardhat Project
+# Airdrop Hardhat Project (Merkle Proof)

-This project demonstrates a basic Hardhat use case.
+This project supports users in creating their own airdrops and verifies data using Merkle Tree proof.
 It comes with a sample contract, a test for that contract, and a script that deploys that contract.

 Try running some of the following tasks: